hauke96/the-green-spot/content/posts/blisters-science/index.en.md

 Any pressure point means higher shear forces or friction, both of which are bad.
 If you have no discomfort at all, you have minimal stress on the skin.

-### Myths
+### Myths about blister formation

-#### Blusters are caused by friction.
+*"Blisters are caused by friction/heat/moisture/hot spots/pressure/.... caused."*

-Not really true.
+Not really.<br>
-Shear forces are responsible (see above), but they are definitely present with friction.
+Shear forces are responsible (see above), but these are present with friction and are amplified by the other effects.
-However, it is not the stress on the outer horny skin cells that causes the blister.

-#### Blisters are caused by heat/"hot spots".

-No (as long as you don't mean burn blisters).
-But: heat in general makes you sweat, which increases shear forces.

-#### Blisters are caused by pressure.

-Not really.
-If you have areas under higher pressure, the skin there is naturally more stressed, shear forces increase and so does the risk for blisters.
+Especially moisture (often caused by heat) and pressure are favoring factors.

 ## Risk factors